The Spartan Studio Actors and Other Annual Performances

-During springtime, the Upper School’s Spartan Studio Actors puts on an annual spring play or musical.
-Past performances include You're a Good Man Charlie Brown, Little Shop of Horrors, All in the Timing, and The World Goes ‘Round.
+Each spring our middle and upper school theater students, collectively known as The Spartan Studio Actors, present their annual play or musical.
+Past performances include Changing Colors, You're a Good Man Charlie Brown, Little Shop of Horrors, All in the Timing, and The World Goes ‘Round.

 Doane’s Dungeon gives a literary twist to the traditional Halloween haunted house.
 Scary, spooky and Shakespearean, the basement and corridors of our old school are turned into a haunted dungeon for an entire weekend.
 Drama students, as well as those interested in set design and lighting, work together to create scenes from classic scary novels such as Frankenstein, The Crucible and Macbeth.

-Written in the 19th century by St. Mary’s Hall boarding students who were unable to travel home for the holidays, the Christmas Mystery is a play celebrating the birth of Jesus.
+Created in the 19th century by St. Mary’s Hall boarding students who were unable to travel home for the holidays, the Christmas Mystery is a play depicting the story of the Nativity.
 Performed word for word as it was written so long ago, the Christmas Mystery is one of our most beloved traditions.
 Decorated in garlands and lights, the chapel is transformed into a beautiful theater in the round, as the actors and actress perform the play using all parts of the chapel.
-Each year Upper School students vie for a part in the performance, with the parts of Mary and Joseph reserved for the senior boy and girl who have been at the school the longest.
+Each year Upper School students vie for a part in the performance, with the parts of Mary and Joseph often reserved for the senior boy and girl who have been at the school the longest.